iLVL-Key/FFXI/addons/Bars/readme.md

 ------

 ## Changelog

+Version 4.9
+- Added Chat Bar.
+- Added Blind I & II, Paralyze I & II, and Slow I & II to the list of spells that get boosted with Quick Draw.
+(You will need to make sure to get the 6 new icons representing them.)
+- Added Flash and Stun debuffs.

 Version 4.8
 - Added XP Bar.
 Displays XP, CP, or EP in a bar meter with dynamic information based on your current job (Job/Master level, Merit Points, Job Points, current/required XP/CP/EP, points per hour, kills per hour, points per kill, and seconds per kill).